Welcome to the LAMurakami GitLab/GitHub Pages Static Website

 A clone of the source can be made in any directory you have write access to with the following:

-git clone https://github.com/LAMurakami/lamurakami.github.io.git
+git clone https://gitlab.com/LAMurakami/lamurakami.gitlab.io.git

-cd lamurakami.github.io
+cd lamurakami.gitlab.io

 If the location you downloaded to is within the DocumentRoot of a site the Static Website copy should work as long as the pages all use relative references as intended.
 I use a location within a site (currently https://ak20.lam1.us/github) so I can test that the links are relative.